Sichao-Li/sichao-li.github.io/_pages/about.md

 Personal hobbies
 ======
 - Ballislife :basketball: is one of my favorites!
-Please invite me if you are also playing basketball in Canberra :wink:
 - Foodie & cooker: love to try all kinds of food!
 - Gym :runner: is the place to relax after work...
 - I also like reading :book: (in philosophy) and playing guitar :guitar: when I am free